Hiwassee Island: Cherokee Trail of Tears State Park

-The Cherokee Removal Memorial Park, overlooking Hiwassee Island, was established to honor the relationship between Houston and Native Americans who lived in Tennessee, Arkansas, and Oklahoma.
+The Cherokee Trail of Tears State Park, overlooking Hiwassee Island, was established to honor the relationship between Houston and Native Americans who lived in Tennessee, Arkansas, and Oklahoma.
 It is located near Dayton, Tennessee, and the confluence of the Tennessee and Hiwassee Rivers.
+Initially established as a county-run park called Cherokee Removal Memorial Park, it became a state park in 2026.

 Creeks and Yuchi

 In Hiwassee Island by Thomas M.N.
 Lewis and Madeline Kneberg, the authors assert that there were Creeks in eastern Tennessee by 1450 and both Creeks and Yuchi were in the area by 1540.
 The Creeks stayed in the area until 1700 to 1715.

 Mississippian village

 The Hiwassee Island and Dallas cultures are the primary periods of habitation on the island during the Middle Mississippian culture.
 There may have been two additional but unconfirmed phases of habitation on the island, Martin Farm (900 to 1100) and Mouse Creek (began in the 1400s) that overlapped with the Dallas phase.

 Hiwassee Island culture

 People of the Hiwassee culture lived on the island beginning in the 11th century.
 The people of the Hiwassee Island phase (ca. 1100–1300), also called the Irwin focus, was an Early Middle Mississippian culture.

 On the north end of the island, there was a four-acre palisaded village of the Mississippian era.
 It had a central plaza and a number of houses that were found under a large platform mound, which was 23 feet high by 148 feet in diameter at the base.